Determine from the following choices which correctly show the equ... | Channels for Pearson+

 Conversion Factors (Simplified): Study with Video Lessons, Practice Problems & Examples

-Determine from the following choices which correctly show the equality and conversion factor/s for 12.5 mg of Captopril per tablet of Captopril.
+Determine from the following choices which correctly show the equality and conversion factors for nanograms and grams.

-Determine from the following choices which correctly show the equality and conversion factor/s for 12.5 mg of Captopril per tablet of Captopril.
+Determine from the following choices which correctly show the equality and conversion factors for nanograms and grams.